Keats/vincentprouillet/content/blog/2016-11-01_a-mobx-introduction/index.md

 +++

-> This article was originally posted on [my company's blog](https://blog.wearewizards.io/a-mobx-introduction-and-case-study).

 [MobX](https://mobxjs.github.io/mobx/) (previously mobservable) is a state management library for JavaScript frontend application.
 This article introduces it with examples as well as showing how it works in a real app with TypeScript.
 It is based on a talk I gave at the Osaka Web designers and developers meetup recently.